Logo of Salon Stolz

 “Welcome to Salon Stolz.
 Here, you can get to know Robert Stolz and his wonderful music in a unique way.
 You can feel the music, dance to it and get to know it through sign language.

 Admission to the Dance Hall is not included in the regular ticket.
-If you want to visit the Dance Hall, you can buy a ticket on site or reserve it here in advance.
+If you want to visit the Dance Hall, you can buy a ticket on site or reserve it under Admission & Reservation in advance.

 There is a building plan near the entrance to Salon Stolz with general information about the premises, bathrooms, cloakrooms, and more.